janikmiet/sleep22prediction/README.md

 ## ACKNOWLEDGEMENT

-Special thanks for all of the people from the working group and persons who gave feedback on developing the application:
+Special thanks for all of the people from the working group and persons who gave feedback on developing the application.
+Especially Anna But and Reijo Sund.

 ![](img/uef.png)